-Include a short biopsychosocial assessment and analysis of what factors influenced symptoms presentation.
+A short biopsychosocial and spiritual assessment and analysis of what factors influenced symptom presentation

-What neurobiological issues come out in the assessment and how do you know they are present?
+Neurobiological issues in the assessment and how do you know they are present?

-Present DSM diagnosis(es) [ ]
+DSM 5 diagnosis(es)

-What methods of assessment can be employed using a valid & reliable measure?
-(Consult material in the DSM 5 on assessment instruments. [ ]
+Any assessment instruments you used with your client/or are commonly used

-Integrate relevant cultural factors of the case and use citations to support your assessment.
-Note that Caucasians are not one group, Latinos are not one group, etc. [ ]
+Integrate relevant cultural factors of the case and note that Caucasians are not one group, Latinos are not one group, etc.

-What is the treatment plan and what are the treatment goals?
-Remember to consult information tied to the intervention you are using [ ]

-Discuss issues in the worker client relationship: your own feelings, transference & countertransference, values & experiences that may affect motivation or resistance in you and the client system in treatment.
+Treatment plan and treatment goals: Remember to consult evidenced based practice information tied to the intervention you are using.
+Discuss issues in the worker client relationship and your own feelings, transference & countertransference issues (give examples from your work), values & experiences that may affect motivation or resistance in you, the client, and the system in treatment.
 Why are these issues present?
 What will you do differently given these issues?
-How will you do it?[ ] obj.
-3
+How will you do it?

-What contracting issues must be set up given this problem and in this practice model?
-Why is the contract necessary? [ ]
+Contracting issues: Any barriers?
+Any challenges/successes to contracting with the client?

-Discuss methods of intervention in the middle phase of treatment.
-How is culturally competent treatment used in this phase?
-Your intervention in the middle phase should derive from your assessment issues.
-Tell me why you doing what you are doing.
+Methods of intervention: Discuss the middle phase of treatment and interventions in the middle phase should derive from your assessment issues.
+Tell me why you are doing what you are doing.
 Go beyond telling what interventions you will use.
-How will you institute these interventions?
-The middle phase should represent the bulk of your paper and should be detailed, i.e. several kinds of interventions not just a couple. [ ]

-How will you engage and attend to issues in body, mind, and brain? [ ]
+How do you/will you institute these interventions?
+The middle phase should represent the bulk of your paper and should be detailed (i.e., several kinds of interventions not just a couple and integrate case material to show your understanding of the interventions.
+Consider how you engage and attend to issues in body, mind, and brain.

-How is termination performed with this model and how do you know it is time for termination?
-What are the issues & plan? [ ]
+Termination: How is termination performed with this model and how do you know it is time for termination?
+What are the issues & plan?
+Give examples of any possible resistance, relapses, and successes.

-Discuss evaluation strategies in the practice model. .
-Evaluation should follow the same practice intervention as in the assessment.
-Remember to include a valid and reliable assessment measure as a part of your evaluation. [ ]
+Evaluation strategies: Evaluation should follow the same practice intervention as in the assessment.
+Remember to include a valid and reliable assessment measure(s) as part of your evaluation.
+If you haven’t used an evaluation with your client, discuss evaluations or instruments that are used for your population/treatment choice in the future.

-Discuss methods of follow-up in the practice model.
-Why might follow-up be important? [ ].
+Follow-up: Discuss follow up as it relates to the practice model.
+Why might follow-up be important?
+Any barriers to follow-up?

-You may use one or more than one practice models but you must tell me why you are doing so.

-Please comment on social justice issues as they impact problem presentation and treatment [ ]. obj.
-1
+Social justice issues: What are the social justice issues and how do they impact problem presentation and treatment?

-Discuss your role and identity as a clinical social worker; what makes your domain different from other professionals?
-What leadership responsibilities do you have in team activities? [ ]. obj.
-6
+Social Work Role and Identity: Discuss what makes your domain different from other professionals.
+What leadership responsibilities do you have in team activities?
 What ethical issues are involved in working with this group?
-What social work values intersect with these ethical issues? [ ] obj.
-7
+What social work values intersect with these ethical issues?
+Any challenges or benefits with the role in your work with your client?

-Caveats
+Points to remember when writing and proof reading your paper:

 Do not present case material with no explanation of your practice model assessment or theoretically-based intervention strategies.
 This assignment is not simply a case study.
 You may use a case or cases as illustrative material of how to apply the interventions.

 Use APA style.
 APA style includes the use of headings and subheadings.
 Remember to start with an introduction and end with a conclusion.
-Do not use lengthy citations; rather, paraphrase material to make your point.
+Do not use lengthy citations, rather, paraphrase material to make your point.
 When you quote directly, you must include pagination and attribution.
-Do not simply link quotes together with some narrative.
-If you are unclear about APA style, please consult the manual or see me.
-Use Times Roman 12 point. [ ] obj.
-1
+If you are unclear about APA style, please consult the manual.
+Use Times Roman 12 point.

 Use a variety of citations.
-Do not rely solely on one or two texts, and not introductory texts such as Hepworth & Larsen, or solely classroom readings.
-Do a search for citations including refereed journal articles [ ].
+Do not rely solely on one or two texts, and do not rely on introductory texts such as Hepworth & Larsen or solely on classroom readings.
+Do a thorough search for citations including journal articles, as this is a research paper.